-Long a favorite among New Yorkers, the Tiffany & Co. flagship store on Fifth Avenue became a destination on par with Rockefeller Center in 1961 with the movie “Breakfast at Tiffany’s.”
+Cherished by New Yorkers and tourists alike, the Tiffany & Co. flagship store on Fifth Avenue, selling Tiffany jewelry, began its walk of fame in 1961 with the movie “Breakfast at Tiffany’s.”

-The company was founded in 1837, when Charles Lewis Tiffany and John P. Young opened a “fancy goods” store on Broadway, adding jewelry and silver soon after.
-In 1853, Tiffany took over and the newly-dubbed Tiffany & Co. showcased its jewels, to rave reviews, at the Exhibition of the Industry of All Nations in New York, the first world’s fair held in the U.S. “Surpasses anything of the kind ever seen before in this country,” wrote one columnist.
+The company was founded in 1837, when Charles Lewis Tiffany and John P. Young opened a “fancy goods” store on Broadway, adding jewelry and silver to the mix soon after.
+In 1853, Tiffany took over and the newly-dubbed Tiffany & Co. showcased its exquisite pieces at the Exhibition of the Industry of All Nations in New York, the first World’s Fair held in the U.S. There, Tiffany jewelry was met with rave remarks.
+“Surpasses anything of the kind ever seen before in this country,” wrote one columnist.

 From the beginning, Tiffany & Co. goods embodied three distinct characteristics, according to Tiffany & Co. archivist Annamarie V. Sandecki: “inspiration from either nature or the art of other cultures, innovative technique, and a reliance on unusual gemstones and metals.”